PBR Global Cup: 2018 event

 In 2018, the next event was hosted in the Qudos Bank Arena in Sydney, New South Wales, Australia, from June 9 though 10.
-Fourteen of Australia's top cowboys will compete to win the event on their home turf.
+14 of Australia's top cowboys competed to win the event on their home turf.

-The prizes that the PBR paid out in Australian are a record $750,000 for that country.
-Qudos Bank Arena is first-rate facility is situated in Sydney Olympic Park, and is formerly known as the Sydney Super Dome, which completed construction in 1999.
+The prizes that the PBR paid out in Australian were a record $750,000 for that country.
+Qudos Bank Arena is a first-rate facility situated in Sydney Olympic Park, and is formerly known as the Sydney Super Dome, which completed construction in 1999.
 It formerly hosted the PBR Australia Finals since 2010.
 The general manager of PBR Australia said that this venue has also hosted the Olympic Games, and that it is very fitting to host this event in the largest city in Australia.

 For Australia, they chose their competition format, and they announced it in February 2018.
 Each team featured three competitors.
 Those competitors were based on the final 2017 world standings for the series that started in Canada the previous November.